Khaledismail320/AI-Powered-Webpage-Builder/README.md

 # AI-Powered Webpage Builder

-A full-stack application that generates HTML webpages using AI, built with Next.js frontend and NestJS backend.
+A full-stack application that generates webpages using AI, built with Next.js frontend and NestJS backend.

 ## Features